 ENRON AND STARWOOD HOTELS & RESORTS SIGN LONGTERM ENERGY MANAGEMENT AGREEMENT

-Starwood to Save $200 Million in Energy Costs Over the Next Decade

 HOUSTON—Enron Energy Services, a subsidiary of Enron Corp., and Starwood Hotels & Resorts Worldwide, Inc., one of the largest hospitality companies in the world, today announced a ten-year energy management agreement.
-The agreement covers Westin, Sheraton, St. Regis, Luxury Collection, Four Points and W hotels in North America, and energy spend in excess of $1 billion over the ten-year period.
+The agreement covers Westin, Sheraton, St. Regis, Luxury Collection, Four Points and W hotels in North America, and is valued in excess of $1 billion over the ten-year period.

 Through this agreement, Enron will:

-supply or procure electricity and natural gas
+supply electricity and natural gas

 manage energy infrastructure through the implementation of certain energy-related projects; and